 Because the UK is considered a rabies-free country, the import requirements must be strictly followed to prevent quarantine upon arrival.
 The order in which these requirements must be completed is:

-- Rabies Vaccination and Certificate (must be at least 21 days old prior to travel)
+- Rabies Vaccination and Certificate (must be at least 21 days old prior to the final vet visit)

 - Rabies Antibody Titer Test (if you’re coming from an “unlisted country”)